 Certain conditions may also increase your risk of lipoma development.
 These include:

 - adiposis dolorosa, or Dercum’s disease (a rare disorder characterized by multiple, painful lipomas)

 - Cowden syndrome

-The American Cancer Society classifies lipomas as benign tumors.
-Tumors can be cancerous, but lipomas aren’t malignant.
-This means that there is no chance that an existing lipoma will spread.
-The condition will not spread through muscles or any other surrounding tissues.
-The condition isn’t deadly.
+Lipomas are benign tumors.
+This means that there’s no chance that an existing lipoma will spread throughout the body.
+The condition will not spread through muscles or any other surrounding tissues, and it is not life threatening.

 However, your doctor may still monitor your lipoma to track its development.

 You cannot reduce the size of a lipoma with self-care.
 Warm compresses may work for other skin lumps, but they are not helpful for lipomas, as they are a collection of fat cells.